IMirandaM/BiVLC/README.md

 If you need training and validation data, you can use the datasets proposed in the paper in the following links, [TROHN-Text](https://huggingface.co/datasets/imirandam/TROHN-Text) and [TORHN-Img](https://huggingface.co/datasets/imirandam/TROHN-Img).

 ## Results

+## Findings

+* Contrary to humans, current models underperform on text-to-image retrieval.
+* The gap to humans is bigger in BiVLC than in SugarCrepe.
+* SugarCrepe and BIVLC performance are not correlated.

 ## Code Structure